Xunnamius/hashnav/Docs/Documentation.md

 <br />
 #####Notes
-* **You must include HashNav_T-QualifierLogic.js and HashNav_T-WildcardLogic.js in your webpage to be able to use any advanced trigger functionality!**
+* **You must include HashNav_T-QualifierLogic.js and HashNav_T-WildcardLogic.js in your webpage if you plan on using any advanced trigger functionality!**
 * Due to the way objects work, only one `wildcard` may appear per trigger.
 To include more than one would cause [registerObserver()](#PMI-registerObserver "Jump to it!") to behave in an `undefined` manner.
 * `wildcards` do **not** have to appear alone (ex. `params:{ '*':false, someparam1:1, somepara2:2 }` is logically and syntactically correct).
 * All trigger objects are optimized when created.
 Check out the demo page's "Trigger Demystifier" for an in-depth look at how this is done.